Download the Members' Congressional Handbook

 General

-Congressional Member Organization (“CMO”) are informal member organizations established in order to pursue common legislative objectives.
+Congressional Member Organization (“CMO”) are informal member organizations established to pursue common legislative objectives.

 Eligible CMOs (ECMOs) can establish an account to pay for employees and their expenses.
 For regulations governing ECMOs, please see the ECMO Handbook located on the Committee’s website.